 Tips for a Productive Writing Day

 How much an author writes in a day relies on how productive and motivated they are.
+The less motivated an author is, the less writing, or editing, is going to get done.
+A lack of motivation makes authors almost feel reclusive and disheartened.

 Taking occasional rests is one of the most vital things when it comes to having a productive writing day.
 It is more than likely that, if you write solidly for hours, your standard of work may decline over time.
 This being said, have goals for the day.
 It can be easy to take breaks and not be able to get back into your rhythm.
 Having goals means you have targets to work towards and you should hopefully feel motivated to reach the goal.